yvki/gradsunion/README.md

 1. Download the zipped files and open thmm in `Visual Studio Code`.

 2. Open the `index.html` file in a new tab and **right click to open in browser**.

+3. The rest of the URLs can be assessed by intercating with the navigation bar at the top of the webpage.